 In this module, Kevin discusses tactics to improve the efficiency of your machine: from the structure of your business to the organic rankings of your struggling listings.

 This module builds on topics that are covered in previous modules.
 Most of Kevin's content is providing tips and tricks (or "hacks" as he calls them) to optimize a lot of the processes in your biz.

 What was most helpful to me was Kevin's training on returning an account to full working order after a suspension.
 He provides not only a brief walkthrough of the process, but also a brief but meaty letter written by a copyright infringement lawyer that would have saved me a lot of hassles had I had it when I started my FBA journey.

 Another part of Kevin's module that helped me was his information on getting Amazon to reimburse you for the sizeable percentage of products that they lose or break at their FBA warehouse.
 I never had to worry about losing inventory in my lead gen business.

-As he is an accomplished seller on Amazon himself, Kevin certainly has the credentials to teach this course on the FBA business model.
+As he is an amazing seller on Amazon himself, Kevin certainly has the credentials to teach this masterclass course on the FBA business model.